-Deals are still being done for quality companies, and uncertainty creates opportunities, as well as threats We also make the following observations:
+Deals are still being done for quality companies, and uncertainty creates opportunities, as well as threats incumbents.
+In hard numbers, this is reflected in the continued outperformance at the revenue and EBITDA lines, noted earlier.

-- Access to a well-capitalised PE backer is invaluable in surviving downturns for businesses with good fundamentals but facing short-term cashflow issues.
-Getting equity injections may not be available, or as quickly delivered, for standalone competitors or listed companies, compared with PE-backed ones. - Managing interest costs is just part of the overall management of the business by PE managers While individual portfolio companies may face specific strains, across the whole book, there is often pricing power to pass on inflation-related costs (including higher financing costs).
-Many investee companies provide mission-critical services, have very strong market positions, and are often disruptors to industries offering a low-cost solution, compared with incumbents.
-In hard numbers, this is reflected in the continued outperformance at the revenue and EBITDA lines, noted earlier. - ► The US benchmark two- and five-year rates have evolved over the past 10 years and the rising rate environment is not new.
+- The US benchmark two- and five-year rates have evolved over the past 10 years and the rising rate environment is not new.
 It is something ICGT and PE managers investment teams have been dealing with for several years. - ▶ Many default events are likely to be deferred, given the prevalence of cov-lite documentation and the fact that having a PE backer means that an underlying company is much more likely to get access to such documentation.
 Such delays may mean that a company can survive through challenging times into a recovery in a way that would be unlikely without cov-lite documentation.